liquity/dev/README.md

 Liquity functions that require the most current ETH:USD price data fetch the price dynamically, as needed, via the core `PriceFeed.sol` contract.

+**TODO: To be updated**
 Currently, provisional plans are to use the Chainlink ETH:USD reference contract for the price data source, however, other options are under consideration.

 The current PriceFeed contract is a placeholder and contains a manual price setter, `setPrice()`.
 Price can be manually set, and `getPrice()` returns the latest stored price.
 In the final deployed version, no price will be stored or set, and `getPrice()` will fetch the latest ETH:USD price from the Chainlink reference contract.

 ### Keeping a sorted list of CDPs ordered by ICR

-Liquity relies on a particular data structure: a sorted doubly-linked list of troves that remains ordered by individual collateral ratio (ICR).
+Liquity relies on a particular data structure: a sorted doubly-linked list of troves that remains ordered by individual collateral ratio (ICR), i.e. the amount of collateral (in USD) divided by the amount of debt (in LUSD).

-This ordered list is critical for gas-efficient redemption sequences and for the `liquidateCDPs` sequence, both of which target troves in ascending order of ICR.
+This ordered list is critical for gas-efficient redemption sequences and for the `liquidateTroves` sequence, both of which target troves in ascending order of ICR.

-The sorted doubly-linked list is found in `SortedCDPs.sol`.
+The sorted doubly-linked list is found in `SortedTroves.sol`.

 Nodes map to active troves in the system - the ID property is the address of a trove owner.
-The list accepts positional hints for efficient O(1) insertion - please see the hints section for more details.
+The list accepts positional hints for efficient O(1) insertion - please see the [hints](#supplying-hints-to-cdp-operations) section for more details.

 ICRs are computed dynamically at runtime, and not stored on the node.
 This is because ICRs of active troves change dynamically, when: